Bachelor of Arts in Public Policy Online

 • Understand basic elements and principles of quantitative data sets (primary and secondary)

-• Basic analytical techniques commonly used for quantitative data in Sociology and Public Policy
+• Apply analytical techniques commonly used for quantitative data in sociology and public policy

-• Role of research in Science and Ethical Conduct of Inquiry
+• Understand the role of research in science and ethical conduct of inquiry

 Duration: 7 Weeks weeks